-These are examples of local and national Web Resources for CT families and professionals separated into three sections.
-We have listed separate sections for Autism and Down syndrome as there are so many resources available.
+We list examples of excellent resources for CT families and professionals separated into three sections: 1.
+General & Diagnosis Specific Resources.
+2. Autism.
+3. Down Syndrome.
+(There are separate sections for Autism and Down syndrome as there are so many resources available.)

 The Connecticut Family Support Network (CTFSN) provides one-on-one telephone, email and Facebook emotional support, advocacy and guidance, also hosts 20 support groups monthly in CT.
 CTFSN provides workshops, information, newsletters, and collaboration with other state agencies, community groups, and nonprofit organizations.